Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The average total in Rams games this season is 50.4, 3.1 points fewer than Sunday's total of 53.5.

-- The 51.3 PPG average total in Titans games this season is 2.2 points fewer than this game's over/under.
+- The 53.5 over/under in this game is 2.2 points above the 51.3 average total in Titans games this season.

 Rams stats and trends

-- When Los Angeles records more than 24.4 points, it is 5-4 against the spread and 7-0 overall.
+- Los Angeles is 5-4 against the spread and 7-0 overall in games when it records more than 24.4 points.

-- Los Angeles is 4-5 against the spread and 6-1 overall when the team totals over 368.1 yards.
+- Los Angeles is 4-5 against the spread and 6-1 overall when the team piles up over 368.1 yards.

 - This year, the Rams have seven turnovers, four fewer than the Titans have takeaways (11).